 Overheating.
 Being too warm while sleeping can increase a baby’s risk of mortality.
 This is also called as “Crib Death”

-This type of mortality is also called as “Sudden Infant Death Syndrome (SIDS)” which means the baby’s unexpected death due to an unexplained reason.
+This type of mortality is also called “Sudden Infant Death Syndrome (SIDS)” which means the baby’s unexpected death due to an unexplained reason.

 Neonatal Pneumonia: It is one of the significant causes of Infants mortality.
-Pneumonia is an inflammation in air sacs of the lungs.
+Pneumonia is an inflammation in the air sacs of the lungs.
 In most cases, the disease is caused by viral & bacterial infections.
 The symptoms include fever, cough, weakness, vomiting, and diarrhea, loss of appetite, headache, muscle pain, and trouble breathing.
-The disease can be decreased by timely vaccination, hygiene, sanitation and nutritious diet.
+The disease can be decreased by timely vaccination, hygiene, sanitation, and nutritious diet.

 Maternal risk factors/ complications: The mother’s health plays an important role in an infant’s well-being even after birth.
 Depression, severe anemia, high blood pressure can lead to early infant death.

 During pregnancy, the mother’s health factors also affect the baby’s risk of mortality, especially if she:

 Although both central & state governments are aimed to reduce India’s Infant mortality rate, which is declined by 50% compared to last few decades, but lags behind most of its neighbors including Bangladesh, Sri Lanka and Nepal.